Z11/Serverless-Typescript-AWS-Boilerplate/README.md

 # Getting Started

-### 1. Crendentials setup
+### 1. Credentials setup

-You need to have an AWS account that has developer access to use lambda. (if you are the admin of the AWS account then you can use those credentials but its not recommeded)
+You need to have an AWS account that has developer access to use lambda. (if you are the admin of the AWS account then you can use those credentials but its not recommended)

 You also need to setup your AWS credentials in your local AWS credentials file in order to communicate with AWS services and deploy your lambda to AWS.